 Morrigan does, however, say late in the game while proposing to sleep with Alistair to become pregnant with a Gray Warden's child that will become host to the Old God that Alistair despises her, which is why she is going to you and not him.

-Sonic the Hedgehog often criticizes Knuckles' gullibility while Knuckles is always too short-tempered and reluctant to admit that Sonic is his friend.
+Sonic and Knuckles are usually fighting with each other (sometimes in the literal sense) or exchanging jabs as a result of their clashing personalities.
+Sonic is a bit of a snarker and likes to make fun of Knuckles' gullibility, while the quick-tempered Knuckles tends to gets annoyed by Sonic's lack of seriousness and is reluctant to admit that they're friends.
 However, when things get tough, Knuckles shows that he's one of Sonic's most reliable allies and is easily his closest friend after Tails.

 Cole Phelps in L.A.
 Noire is this to all of his partners.